Current Exhibition

 The recent Making Justice mural project We Wish You Knew will be featured in this exhibition.

-Bubbler exhibitions are supported by Dane Arts and Friends of the Madison Public Library.
+Bubbler exhibitions are supported by Dane Arts, Madison Arts Commission, Madison Public Library Foundation, and Friends of the Madison Public Library.